JMacalinao/speedtest-influx/README.md

 ### All-in-one, using Docker Compose

-Install Docker and Docker Compose, clone the repo or get the docker-compose.yml file, and then:
+Install Docker and Docker Compose, clone the repo, and then:

     docker-compose up -d